GokulALT/ollamaChatWrapper/README.md

-# Chat Studio - Your AI Assistant powered by MCP
+# Chat Studio - Your AI Assistant and MCP Client

-This is a Next.js application built with Firebase Studio that acts as a powerful AI assistant.
-In Chat Studio, the AI models communicate with **Model Context Protocol (MCP)** servers, allowing them to be augmented with specialized tools and data sources.
+This is Chat Studio, a Next.js application that serves as a powerful **MCP Client**.
+It acts as an AI assistant that communicates with **Model Context Protocol (MCP)** servers, allowing language models to be augmented with specialized tools and data sources.
 This turns a simple chat into a powerful, context-aware conversation.
 The application features a clean user interface built with ShadCN UI components and Tailwind CSS.

 ## The Model Context Protocol (MCP)